 - The largest increase in expenditures is budgeted for the Police Department.
-The FY26 Proposed Budget of \$3,997,753 is \$373,104 or 10.29% higher than the FY25 Amended Budget.
+The FY26 Approved Budget of \$4,095,684 is \$471,035 or 13.00% higher than the FY25 Amended Budget.
 This increase is primarily due to vacancies in FY25 coupled with higher salaries and wages, health insurance premiums, retirement contributions, and operating expenses.
-Significant increases in FY26 include: - \$34,725 for 0.25 full-time FTE Lieutenant position (to fully fund a position added in FY25) - 4.00% wage increases (1.00% COLA and 3.00% step/progression) - 7.50% in health insurance premiums (balance of 20.00% anticipated increase is budgeted in the City Manager's Contingency account) - \$166,968 in retirement costs (offset in FY26 by the one-time use of \$115,000 in the pension plan pre-paids) - \$50,000 lump sum payout for an anticipated retirement - \$30,750 for security camera system subscription (initial cost was budgeted and expensed in the Capital Outlay Department in FY25) - The second largest increase in expenditures is budgeted for the Fire Department.
-The FY26 Proposed Budget of \$768,842 is \$354,661 or 85.63% higher than the FY25 Amended Budget.
+Significant increases in FY26 include: - \$34,725 for 0.25 full-time FTE Lieutenant position (to fully fund a position added in FY25) - 4.00% wage increases (1.00% COLA and 3.00% step/progression) - 31% in health insurance premiums increase - \$166,968 in retirement costs (offset in FY26 by the one-time use of \$115,000 in the pension plan pre-paids) - \$50,000 lump sum payout for an anticipated retirement - \$30,750 for security camera system subscription (initial cost was budgeted and expensed in the Capital Outlay Department in FY25) - The second largest increase in expenditures is budgeted for the Fire Department.
+The FY26 Approved Budget of \$774,566 is \$360,385 or 87.01% higher than the FY25 Amended Budget.
 This increase is primarily due to additional personnel, higher salaries and wages for existing personnel, health insurance premiums, and operating expenses.
-Significant increases in FY26 include: - \$181,696 for 3.36 FTE part-time maintenance position to aid in recruitment and retention of volunteer firefighter positions - \$103,076 in wages, taxes, and benefits resulting from the transfer of a 1.00 FTE full-time Fire Marshall/Code Enforcement Official position from the Building Department - 4.00% wage increases (1.00% COLA and 3.00% progression) for existing personnel - 7.50% in health insurance premiums (balance of 20.00% anticipated increase is budgeted in the City Manager's Contingency account) - \$82,841 in additional operating costs to address needs of new personnel and responding to medical assist calls (began in mid-FY25) - The third largest increase in expenditures is budgeted for the Recreation Department.
-The FY26 Proposed Budget of \$1,145,841 is \$141,333 or 14.07% higher than the FY25 Amended Budget.
-This increase is primarily due to additional personnel, higher salaries and wages for existing personnel, health insurance premiums, and operating expenses.
-Significant changes in FY26 include:
+Significant increases in FY26 include: - \$181,696 for 3.36 FTE part-time maintenance position to aid in the recruitment and retention of volunteer firefighter positions - \$103,076 in wages, taxes, and benefits resulting from the transfer of a 1.00 FTE full-time Fire Marshall/Code Enforcement Official position from the Building Department - 4.00% wage increases (1.00% COLA and 3.00% progression) for existing personnel - 31% in health insurance premiums increase - \$82,841 in additional operating costs to address the needs of new personnel and expenses associated with responding to medical assist calls (began in mid-FY25) - The third largest increase in expenditures is budgeted for the Capital Outlay Department.
+The FY26 Approved Budget of \$2,705,640 is \$314,057 or 13.13% higher than the FY25 Amended Budget.
+When non-recurring revenue-funded projects are removed from the equation, the FY26 Budget is \$1,550,640, or 26.52% lower than the FY25 Adopted Budget.
+This decrease is due to the need to balance the budget, with FY26 projected revenues being lower than anticipated and operating expenditures higher than anticipated.
+Future capital outlay expenditures are forecasted to return to a higher level in the next four years based on the assumption that the growth rate of annual property tax receipts will return to 6.00% or more.